spences10/cheat-sheets/fish.md

 functions -n
 # Displays a list of currently-defined functions

-functions -c foo bar
+functions -c newalias aliasname
-# Copies the 'foo' function to a new function called 'bar'
+# Copies the 'aliasname' function to a new function called 'newalias'

-functions -e bar
+functions -e aliasname
-# Erases the function `bar`
+# Erases the function `aliasname`
 ```

 To list what aliases you have already defined: